Lincoln Historic Attractions Self-Guided Walking Guide

 Just before the High Bridge cafe go down the narrow steps on the right called The Glory Hole and through the passageway at the end.
 Walk along and notice the inscriptions on both sides of the bridge you will walk under.
 You will now have a view of the attractive Brayford Pool (in previous centuries an inland port and centre for trading, but now a marina) and the vibrant Brayford Waterfront.
 The university is to your left on the other side of the pool.

-For a detour you can walk all the way round the Brayford Pool, viewing the university architecture at closer quarters, or take a boat trip.
+For a detour you can walk all the way around the Brayford Pool, viewing the university architecture at closer quarters, or take a boat trip.

 Without taking a detour, walk a little way along the Brayford Waterfront and turn right up Lucy Tower Street.
 Turn left into Newland, then first right into Orchard Street.
 Walk past the City of Lincoln Council’s offices on your right, then walk through the car park on the right to see part of the Roman Lower City west gate and Lower City wall.
 (See information board.)